 Your first climb at the Climbing Hangar costs just £6.
 And pre-registering online will grab you a further 10% off!

-If you're new to climbing we’ll provide everything you need (your discounted price includes kit hire).
+We provide everything you need.
 Just bring yourself, some comfortable clothes and an open mind.
-We'll give you a quick introduction and then you're free to explore.
 Take a look at our FAQ for some handy tips.

 What to expect